KelvinShadewing/supertux-advance/README.md

 *Q:* How do I know how long I can use the flying powerup before I stop flying?

-**A:** There's a bar on the bottom left corner of the screen that shows how long you can fly.
+**A:** There's a bar on the top left corner of the screen that shows how long you can fly.

 *Q:* Why are there mods?
 Isn't this game open source?